frankcohen/ReflectionsOS/Devices/Horton/Horton_project_notes.md

 We found a component with the same footprint and function at Mouser on https://bit.ly/3II03Mk.
 This is a Linear Regulator (LDO) that puts out 3.3 volts from either USB 5V or battery 3.7 V input

-Gesture sensor algorithm
-Record or sensing

-Record
-  Start the sensor
-  sensorHasSomething()
-    recordGesture()
-	  for 5 seconds, 4 frames per second recordFrame()
-	    until !sensortHasSomething()
-	saveGesture()

-Sensing
-  Start the sensor
-  sensorHasSomething()
-    somethingMatchesFrame()
-	  while moreFrames()
-	    advanceToNextFrame()
-      moreFrames()
-		no, you found a match
-	  keep history of matches and misses